wethegreenpeople/NoteChat/README.md

-# ChatPDF with Enhanced RAG
+# Local ChatPDF with DeepSeek R1

 **ChatPDF** is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and interact with them through a chatbot interface.
 The system uses advanced embedding models and a local vector store for efficient and accurate question-answering.